valancej/Policy-Based-Compliance-Approach-to-Container-Security/README.md

 - Image manifest changes
 - Exposed ports

 Anchore policies return a pass or fail evaluation which can then be used to make decisions.

-A common CI workflow is to only push container images to a production registry if they contain zero high severity CVEs.
+#### Putting it together

+Managing and securing built container images in CI/CD can be challenging without the right process and workflow.
+However, with Anchore, development and security teams can harder their security posture be adding a proper image scanning step, reporting back on CVEs, and fine tuning policies to allow only compliant images make their way to production environments.
+It is common best practice for Anchore users to configure their CI pipelines to fail is non-compliant, vulnerable images are discovered following a scan.

 ## Conclusion